timclassic/docker-baseimage/README.md

-# A minimal Debian sid base image modified for Docker-friendliness
+# A minimal Debian wheezy base image modified for Docker-friendliness

-*This is a modified version of [Baseimage-docker from Phusion](https://github.com/phusion/baseimage-docker), using Debian sid instead of Ubuntu as a base.
-Assume Debian instead of Ubuntu in the rest of the documentation below.
+*This is a modified version of [Baseimage-docker from Phusion](https://github.com/phusion/baseimage-docker), using Debian wheezy instead of Ubuntu as a base.
+The initial set of Debian changes are borrowed from [Olivier Berger's Debianized fork](https://github.com/olberger/baseimage-docker).
+I have merged Mr. Berger's changes into the latest version of baseimage-docker from Phusion and resolved conflicts.
+I plan to continue tracking Phusion's changes going forward.
 No warranty on the full compatibility with the Ubuntu original : I haven't tested all possible features.*

 Baseimage-docker is a special [Docker](http://www.docker.io) image that is configured for correct use within Docker containers.
-It is Ubuntu, plus modifications for Docker-friendliness, plus workarounds for [some Docker bugs](#workaroud_modifying_etc_hosts).
+It is Debian, plus modifications for Docker-friendliness, plus workarounds for [some Docker bugs](#workaroud_modifying_etc_hosts).
 You can use it as a base for your own Docker images.

 Baseimage-docker is available for pulling from [the Docker registry](https://index.docker.io/u/phusion/baseimage/)!

-### What are the problems with the stock Ubuntu base image?
+### What are the problems with the stock Debian base image?

-Ubuntu is not designed to be run inside Docker.
-Its init system, Upstart, assumes that it's running on either real hardware or virtualized hardware, but not inside a Docker container.
+Debian is not designed to be run inside Docker.
+Its init system, sysvinit, assumes that it's running on either real hardware or virtualized hardware, but not inside a Docker container.
 But inside a container you don't want a full system anyway, you want a minimal system.
 But configuring that minimal system for use within a container has many strange corner cases that are hard to get right if you are not intimately familiar with the Unix system model.
 This can cause a lot of strange problems.

 Baseimage-docker gets everything right.
 The "Contents" section describes all the things that it modifies.

 <a name="why_use"></a>
 ### Why use baseimage-docker?

-You can configure the stock `ubuntu` image yourself from your Dockerfile, so why bother using baseimage-docker?
+You can configure the stock `debian` image yourself from your Dockerfile, so why bother using baseimage-docker?

  * Configuring the base system for Docker-friendliness is no easy task.
 As stated before, there are many corner cases.
 By the time that you've gotten all that right, you've reinvented baseimage-docker.
 Using baseimage-docker will save you from this effort.
  * It reduces the time needed to write a correct Dockerfile.
 You won't have to worry about the base system and can focus on your stack and your app.